AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/create-a-scenario.md

 1. In the box that displays, find and click the app or service that you want to start with.

-   If you selected any apps in step 2, they are displayed in the box for easy access (and in the **Favorites** section at the bottom of the screen).
+   Any previously selected apps are displayed in the box for easy access, and in the **Favorites** section at the bottom of the screen.

    If you click **Add another module**, the modules that display depend on where in the scenario you are adding the module.
 Some modules can be placed only in between other modules, and others only at the beginning of the scenario.